Annual revenue in billions USD

 Loading revenue data...

-Nu Holdings operates in a large and growing market, with a significant opportunity to reach unbanked and underbanked populations in Latin America.
+Nu Holdings has a large and growing TAM, with a clear leadership position in the digital banking space in Latin America.
 The company's strategic focus on expanding TAM for payroll loans and strengthening its digital ecosystem highlights its long-term growth potential.
-The company targets 70% TAM for Brazil payroll loans.
+However, the market is still developing, and there are risks associated with operating in emerging markets.

 Nu Holdings Ltd. provides digital banking platform in Brazil, Mexico, Colombia, the Cayman Islands, and the United States.
 It offers spending solutions comprising Nu credit and prepaid card, a digitally enabled card that acts as a credit and a prepaid card; Nubank+ Tier, an evolution of the Nu experience; Ultraviolet credit and prepaid card, a premium metal credit card; mobile payment solutions for NuAccount customers to make and receive transfers, pay bills, and make everyday purchases through ...